ohtu-kohtalo/ohjelmistotuotantoprojekti/README.md

 ### Data file

-You need to put a CSV data file in the backend/data/ directory.
+You need to put a CSV data file in the `backend/data/` directory.
 The application uses the data to create agents.
-If you do not have a data file, you can still test the program by using the `mock_survey.csv` file that can be found in the docs/ directory.
-Copy and paste the `mock_survey.csv` file into backend/data/ directory.
-Note that with the `mock_survey.csv` file, you can only create a maximum of 10 agents when using the application.
+If you do not have a data file, you can still test the application by using the `mock_survey.csv` file that can be found in the `docs/examples/` directory.
+Copy and paste the mock_survey.csv file into backend/data/ directory.
+Note that when using the application with the mock_survey.csv file, you can create a maximum of 10 agents.

+If you want to use some other dataset than the VTT's Gen Z food study, you need to do some changes to the code.
+Specifically, in the file `backend/backend/services/agent_transformer.py` update the variables listed in the class variable `INTRO_END` to match the new variables in your dataset.
+These variables can be survey questions, statements, or latent variables derived from your data.
+The application has not been tested with any other data.

 ### .env file

-1. Create a `.env` file in the backend directory (not in the backend/backend directory).
+1. Create a `.env` file in the `backend/` directory (not in the backend/backend directory).

 2. Add the following lines into the `.env` file: